kaiyuanw/mdtest/mdtest/README.md

 # mdtest: Multi-Device Applicatoin Testing Framework

 `mdtest` is a command line tool built on top of [Flutter](https://flutter.io/) for integration testing.
-The tool wraps several flutter commands and implements algorithms to deliver a robust end to end testing experience for multi-device applications.  `mdtest` targets at multi-device flutter apps and provides a public API that wraps flutter driver API and allows testers to write portable test scripts across platforms.
+The tool wraps several Flutter commands and implements algorithms to deliver a robust end to end testing experience for multi-device applications.  `mdtest` targets at multi-device Flutter apps and provides a public API that wraps Flutter driver API and allows testers to write portable test scripts across platforms.

 # Requirements: